Why is This Greensboro Creek Purple?

 Keys said after the chemical was evaluated, several options for cleanup were considered, but it was determined that the least harmful solution is to allow the chemical to naturally dilute and dissipate.

-The City says the car wash will likely receive a notice of violation.
+The City says the car wash will not be fined because this is their first offense.